+A randomized complete block design with three or four replicates was used in each field experiment.
+All experiments evaluated at least three N rates (0 – 400 kg N ha-1) for Russet Burbank potato [Solanum tuberosum (L.)], with some studies evaluating additional potato varieties (Table 2).
+Nitrogen fertilizer was applied using various source and timing regimes including polymer coated urea applied at planting and/or emergence, split-applied urea and urea-ammonium nitrate at emergence and/or post-emergence, ammonium nitrate at planting, emergence, and/or post-emergence.
+Experiments that evaluated multiple varieties had either a factorial design, or split-plot design with variety treatment as the whole-plot and N treatment as the split-plot.
+Plots in these studies were between 5.4 – 6.4 m wide (6 or 7 × 0.9 m rows) and 6.1 – 9.1 m long.
+Experiments were planted each year in late-April to early-May and were mechanically harvested in mid-September with vines terminated one to two weeks prior to harvest.
 Apart from experimental N and variety treatments, all management and cultural practices were managed by the staff at the SPRF in accordance with common practices for the region (Egel, 2017).
 Nutrients were applied based on soil samples and University recommendations (Franzen et al., 2018; Rosen, 2018), and supplemental irrigation was applied based on the University recommended checkbook method (Wright, 2002; Steele et al., 2010).
 Additional details on experimental procedures for these studies have been previously reported (Table 2).

-A randomized complete block design with three or four replicates was used in each field experiment.
-All studies evaluated at least 3 nitrogen rates (0 – 400 kg N ha-1) for Russet Burbank potato [Solanum tuberosum (L.)], with some studies evaluating additional potato varieties (Table 2).
-Nitrogen fertilizer was applied using various source and timing regimes including polymer coated urea applied at planting and/or emergence, split-applied urea and urea-ammonium nitrate at emergence and/or post-emergence, ammonium nitrate at planting, emergence, and/or post-emergence.
-The maturity class of varieties evaluated in these experiments included: medium-late – Clearwater and Dakota Russet; medium-late to late – Umatilla Russet; late – Easton; late to very late – Russet Burbank (Thompson, 2013; Porter, 2014; Stark et al., 2020; OSU, 2021).
-Planting density was 36,000 plants ha-1 for all experiments except for MN-1 which was planted at a density of 48,000 plants ha-1.

-The experiments that evaluated multiple varieties had either a factorial design, or split-plot design with variety treatment as the whole-plot and nitrogen treatment as the split-plot.
-Plots in these studies were between 5.4 – 6.4 m wide (6 or 7 x 0.9 m rows) and 6.1 – 9.1 m long.
-Experiments were planted each year in late-April to early-May and were mechanically harvested in mid-September with vines terminated one to two weeks prior to harvest.
-A summary of N management practices and varieties evaluated for each of these studies is given below (Table 3).